ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

 No Free Drive Space
 -------------------

-Ceph prevents you from writing to a full OSD so that you don't lose data.
+Ceph prevents you from writing to a full OSD so that you do not lose data.
 In an operational cluster, you should receive a warning when your cluster is getting near its full ratio.
 The ``mon osd full ratio`` defaults to ``0.95``, or 95% of capacity before it stops clients from writing data.